-The next ingredient is modified rice starch.
-Modified rice starch is a gluten free carbohydrate derived from rice.
+The next ingredient is rice starch.
+Rice starch is a gluten free carbohydrate derived from rice.
 Typically, rice starch is used as a binder in kibble.
-The "modified" prefix indicates that the ingredient has been further processed to expose a certain property.

 Then we have potato starch.
 Potato starch is a gluten-free ingredient extracted from potatoes.
 Unlike whole potatoes, the starch itself does not provide a notable amount of nutrition.